Ho Chi Minh: Personal life

-Because he was in exile for nearly 30 years, Hồ could speak fluently as well as read and write professionally in several languages, including French, Russian, English, Cantonese and Mandarin, as well as his mother tongue Vietnamese.
-In addition, he was reported to speak conversational Esperanto.
-In the 1920s, he was bureau chief/editor of many newspapers which he established to criticize French Colonial Government of Indochina and serving communist propaganda purposes.
-Examples are Le Paria (The Pariah) first published in Paris 1922 or Thanh Nien (Youth) first published on 21 June 1925 (21 June was named by The Socialist Republic of Vietnam Government as Vietnam Revolutionary Journalism Day).
+Hồ could speak and write fluently in several languages aside from Vietnamese, including French, Russian, English, Cantonese and Mandarin.
+In addition, he reportedly spoke conversational Esperanto.
+In the 1920s, he was the bureau chief/editor of many newspapers which he had established to criticize the French colonial government of Indochina and for communist propaganda purposes.
+Examples are Le Paria (The Pariah), first published in 1922 Paris, and Thanh Niên (Youth), first published on the 21st of June 1925 (the date of which is now named by the current government as the Vietnam Revolutionary Press Day).
 In many state official visits to the Soviet Union and China, he often talked directly to their communist leaders in Russian and Mandarin without interpreters, especially about top-secret information.
 While being interviewed by Western journalists, he often spoke French, regardless of the language being spoken to him.
-He spoke Vietnamese with a strong accent from his birthplace in the central province of Nghệ An, but he could still be widely understood throughout the country.
+He spoke Vietnamese with a strong accent from his birthplace in Nghệ An, although he could still be widely understood throughout the country.
 (Note: He sometimes went on-air to deliver important political messages and encourage soldiers.)

 As president, he held formal receptions for foreign heads of state and ambassadors at the Presidential Palace, but he did not personally live there.
 He ordered the building of a stilt house at the back of the palace, which is today known as the Presidential Palace Historical Site.
 His hobbies (according to his secretary Vũ Kỳ) included reading, gardening, feeding fish (many of which are still living), and visiting schools and children's homes.